filatov87/SEO-BOG/README.md

 # SEO BOG

 ## Project Description
-SEO BOG generates data for promotional Travel SEO pages.
-The data includes FAQs, short and long articles, O&D route maps.
-This project includes various scripts for handling Excel and CSV files, generating HTML maps, and more.
+SEO BOG generates data for promotional Travel SEO pages, including FAQs, short and long articles, and O&D route maps.
+This project contains various scripts for handling Excel and CSV files, generating HTML maps, and more.

+> **Important Notice**
+> This repository and its contents are proprietary to Aleksejs Filatovs (filatov87).
+Unauthorized use or distribution of this code is prohibited.
+For any questions, contact the repository owner.

 ## Table of Contents
 - [Installation](#installation)